 Optical energy quanta such as single photons are a cornerstone in quantum metrology.
-An important application area for single photons is quantum radiometry \cite{polyakov2009quantum}, which strives for an accurate determination of the properties of quantized light and for its exploitation in precision measurements \cite{ kuck2022single, georgieva2024disseminable}.
-In the ideal case a single photon is emitted into a single optical mode and its photon-number distribution contains only the one-photon component \cite{eisaman2011invited,migdall2013single}.
-Consequently, the absence of multi‑photon contributions is routinely verified by measuring the normalized second‑order correlation of the heralded state, $g_{\text{h}}^{(2)}$, in a Hanbury‑Brown–Twiss (HBT) configuration.
+An important application area for single photons is quantum radiometry \cite{polyakov2009quantum,chunnilall2014metrology}, which strives for an accurate determination of the properties of quantized light and for its exploitation in precision measurements \cite{ kuck2022single, georgieva2024disseminable}.
+In the ideal case, a single photon is emitted into a single optical mode and its photon-number distribution contains only the one-photon component \cite{eisaman2011invited,migdall2013single}.
+Consequently, the absence of multiphoton contributions is routinely verified by measuring the normalized second‑order correlation of the heralded state, $g_{\text{h}}^{(2)}$, in an HBT configuration.
 A vanishing value of $g_{\text{h}}^{(2)}$ is used as a confirmation that the emitted light exhibits a sub-Poissonian photon-number distribution \cite{sempere2022reducing,davis2022improved,magnoni2024toward,azuma2024heralded}.
-While this criterion rules out multi-photon emission, it does not guarantee that the mean photon number of the heralded state equals to unity.
+While this criterion rules out multiphoton emission, it does not guarantee that the mean photon number of the heralded state equals to unity.
 Verifying this is therefore essential for a single‑photon source.
-Moreover, one can go beyond by determining the photon-number parity that gives a direct access to the phase-space characteristics of light and for example to the single-photon non-classicality \cite{nogues2000measurement,kenfack2004negativity}.
+Moreover, one can go beyond by determining the photon-number parity that gives a direct access to the phase-space characteristics of light and, for example, to the single-photon non-classicality \cite{nogues2000measurement,kenfack2004negativity}.

-Regarding the collection of photon pairs typically the coincidences-to-accidentals ratio (CAR) and Klyshko's efficiencies are used for their verification \cite{klyshko1977utilization, meyer2020single}.
+Regarding the collection of photon pairs, typically the coincidences-to-accidentals ratio (CAR) and Klyshko's efficiencies are used for their verification \cite{klyshko1977utilization, meyer2020single}.
 While the former delivers the strength of producing photons in pairs, the latter describes the collection efficiency of the entire experimental arrangement taken that photons are created in pairs.
-Indeed, both these figures-of-merit of photon-pair production crucially affect the quality of the heralded single photons \cite{borrero2025advancing}.
+Indeed, both these figures-of-merit of photon-pair production vastly govern the quality of the heralded single photons \cite{borrero2025advancing}.